Uniqueness in Haken's Theorem

 The labeling of regions near $t=1$ is more subtle and contains a warm-up for the general case.
 Because $T$ is near a spine of $B$, each circle of intersection with $E_s$ either bounds a disk in $B$ or is parallel in $B$ to a boundary component, as we have just noted.
 Consider first the three simple cases that can arise when $E = E_s$ is a single component: \begin{itemize} \item Suppose $E$ is a reducing sphere for $M$.
-Since each component of $E \cap T$ bounds a small disk in $B$, a region will be labeled $A$ if and only if there is a single circle of intersection, in other words, if and only if $E$ is a reducing sphere for $T$. \item If $E$ is a $\bdd$-reducing disk whose boundary lies in $\bdd_- B$ then $T$ intersects $E$ in at least a circle parallel to $\bdd E$ and the collar lies in $B$.
+Since each component of $E \cap T$ bounds a small disk in $B$, a region will be labeled $A$ if and only if there is at most one circle of intersection, in other words, if and only if $E$ is aligned with $T$. \item If $E$ is a $\bdd$-reducing disk whose boundary lies in $\bdd_- B$ then $T$ intersects $E$ in at least a circle parallel to $\bdd E$ and the collar lies in $B$.
 But if there is any other circle of intersection, the small disk it bounds lies in $B$, so there are no disks in $A$.
-Again, a region will be labeled $A$ if and only if $E$ is a $\bdd$-reducing disk for $T$. \item Suppose $E$ is a $\bdd$-reducing disk for $M$ whose boundary lies on $\bdd_- A$.
-Since $\bdd_- A$ is incompressible in $A$, not all of $E$ can lie in $A$ so there is at least one circle of intersection.
-There is exactly one circle if and only if that circle is $\bdd$-parallel in $A$ and so labels the region $A$.
-So, once again, the region is labeled $A$ if and only if $E$ is a $\bdd$-reducing disk for $T$. \end{itemize}
+Again, a region will be labeled $A$ if and only if $E$ is aligned with $T$, indeed a $\bdd$-reducing disk for $T$. \item Suppose $E$ is a $\bdd$-reducing disk for $M$ whose boundary lies on $\bdd_- A$.
+Then $E$ can only intersect the spine of $B$ in points, and if it does so in more than one point then $E \cap A$ would not contain a disk or annulus and so would not be labeled $A$.
+We deduce that the region is labeled $A$ if and only if the spine of $B$ intersects $E$ in at most one point, in which case $T$ intersects $E$ in at most one circle.
+So, once again, the region is labeled $A$ if and only if $E$ is aligned with $T$. \end{itemize}